 It’s been a strange year for film here at Paste.
 Several of us have felt very out of sync with the critical consensus.
 In fact, in our Top Fifty Movies of the Year list, below, it’s very possible that none of our top 25 will be nominated for a Best Picture Oscar.
 But we don’t see that as a failing; we actually see it as a happy circumstance where we’re able to bring you our very favorite films, many of which seem to be falling through the cracks, awards-wise.
-From transgender sex workers to heroic sex strikers, here are our favorite movies of 2015.
+From transgender sex workers to heroic sex strikers, here are the top 50 movies of 2015.

 Tangerine is an uncontrollable, outsized experience, contradictorily a brisk, compact 88 minutes totally absent of waste.
 Sean Baker, directing through iPhones outfitted with anamorphic lens adapters, has a mission, much like his protagonists, two transgendered prostitutes working Santa Monica Boulevard.
 Baker invites us to feel what Sin-Dee and Alexandra feel, which frankly isn’t that far off from what most of us feel in our day to day.
 And that happens to be the film’s greatest stunt: We think ourselves apart from these women, utterly different, but the truth is that we’re far more alike than we realize at a glance.
 And Tangerine gazes far deeper than that.
 (Read the full review here.) —Andy Crump